Kong/kong/CONTRIBUTING.md

 - Providing your feedback on the proposed features and designs
 - Reviewing Pull Requests

-If you wish to contribute code (features or bug fixes), see the [Submitting a patch](#submitting-a-patch) section.
+If you wish to contribute to code (features or bug fixes), see the [Submitting a patch](#submitting-a-patch) section.

 [Back to TOC](#table-of-contents)